MCP Fixer MCP server

 Stats

 MCP Fixer Server is a comprehensive diagnostic and repair tool for Model Context Protocol (MCP) servers in Claude Desktop.
-It automatically detects, diagnoses, and fixes common MCP configuration issues, helping you maintain smooth operations with your Claude Desktop MCP integrations.
+It automatically detects, diagnoses, and fixes common MCP configuration issues, helping you maintain smooth operation of your MCP servers with minimal technical hassle.

 Features